Tips for Managing Fall Allergies

 For most people, the symptoms of their fall allergies will be fairly consistent with the symptoms of their spring allergies.

 As the temperatures drop and the weather changes, weeds and certain other plants start releasing pollen into the air.
+One of the most common fall allergies is ragweed allergy, which can cause symptoms such as a runny nose and itchy eyes.
 Not only that, but all the fallen leaves are a great place for mold spores to grow.
 Some of the most common causes of fall allergies include:

 • Airborne pollen, such as ragweed pollen